LC-SAC: Lyapunov-Constrained Soft Actor-Critic via Koopman Operator Theory for Trajectory Tracking and Stabilization: Experimental Setup

+\textbf{EDMD Structural Refinements}: For higher-dimensional lifts (cartpole and 3D quadrotor), the raw EDMD $A$-matrix can be open-loop unstable ($\rho(A)=1.31$ for cartpole, $\rho(A)=1.16$ for 3D quad), which prevents the DARE from admitting a stabilizing solution and causes the surrogate Lyapunov function to produce unbounded predictions.
+We apply three structural fixes: (i)~\textit{spectral-radius normalization}: $A\leftarrow A/\rho(A)$ when $\rho(A)>1$, enforcing $\rho(A)=1$ before the DARE solve; (ii)~\textit{physically meaningful LQR cost}: $q_x=1.0$ weighting on physical error states (matching the 2D optimum); (iii)~\textit{$V(0)=0$ anchor}: subtract $V_{\text{bias}}=g(0)^\top P g(0)$ from every CLF evaluation, since nonzero RBF centers give $g(0)\neq 0$ and thus an unanchored CLF.
+These fixes reduce the P-matrix condition number from $6.7\times10^6$ to $1.9\times10^6$ (3D tracking) and $1.9\times10^5$ (3D stabilization), and yield surrogate Lyapunov losses at step 4000 of $\approx0$ (vs.\ 868 without the fixes).

+\textbf{Implementation}: Both SAC and LC-SAC were implemented in PyTorch~\cite{paszke2019pytorch}.
+Actor ($\pi_\phi$): a two-hidden-layer MLP ($128$ units, ReLU, Tanh output).
+Critic ($Q_\theta$): dual-head MLP (Clipped Double-Q).
+The CLF matrix $P$ is computed offline from the EDMD matrices via \verb|scipy.linalg.solve_discrete_are|~\cite{virtanen2020scipy}.

-Table \ref{tab:Hyper} covers the remaining choice of hyperparameters for LC-SAC and baseline SAC training.
-All experiments were run on a workstation running Ubuntu $24.1$ equipped with an NVIDIA ADA $4000$ GPU.
-Results are reported as the average over $5$ random seeds to account for stochasticity in training.
+The six tasks with their dimensions are listed in Table~\ref{tab:tasks}.
+Table~\ref{tab:Hyper} summarizes the hyperparameters for all algorithms.
+All experiments were run on a workstation equipped with an NVIDIA ADA 4000 GPU.
+Results are reported as the mean $\pm$ standard deviation over 5 random seeds (120 total runs).